SoldiersOfKekistan/tinder_apps/README.md

 Further information and manuals are in the files.

 Planned features:
-- age of user statistics
 - word frequency analisis
 - word frequency analisis targeting swearing and sexual words
-- picture statistics targeting number of pictures and faces found
+- picture statistics targeting number of faces found
 - neural network to recognise specific groups of people
 - GAN neural network to generate faces from specific groups of people